darktable-org/dtdocs/content/module-reference/utility-modules/shared/histogram.md

 # histogram profile

 The image data is converted to the _histogram profile_ before the histogram is calculated.
 You can choose this profile by right-clicking on the [soft-proof](../darkroom/soft-proof.md) or [gamut check](../darkroom/gamut.md) icons in the bottom panel and then selecting the profile of interest.
+When soft-proof or gamut check is enabled, the histogram is shown in the soft proof profile.

 As the histogram runs at the end of the preview pixelpipe, it receives data in display color space.
 If you are using a display color space which is not "well behaved" (this is common for a device profile), then colors which are outside of the gamut of the display profile may be clipped or distorted.